CE Principat: History

 The club was founded in 1989 by Penya Madridista Restaurant Charlie's (Real Madrid Supporters' Club of Charlie's Restaurant) as Club Esportiu Principat.
 CE Principat was the main club in Andorra la Vella having achieved the record of three consecutive league victories between 1997 and 1999 and five consecutive cup trophies between 1995 and 1999.
 Since the creation of the Andorran Premier League in 1995, CE Principat was playing in the top flight until 2014 after finishing 8th in the regular league.

 In 1997, the club made history by being the first Andorran club participating in European competition facing the Scottish club Dundee United.
 The Andorran team has qualified three times for the European Competitions (UEFA Cup) along 1997 and 1999, but has been eliminated in the first round each time, thus being ranked last in the all-time table of all European Cups with 6 losses and 48 conceded goals.

 CE Principat were one of the most successful clubs of Andorra until 1999.
 Since then, the club only reached third in the regular 2008–09 season league and six times Copa Constitució semifinalist during the 2000–01, 2001–02, 2003–04, 2004–05, 2008–09 and 2009–10 seasons.

 The senior club was registered in Segona Divisió after suffering relegation during the 2013–14 season but withdrew from the competition in the first round.
 However, lower and youth teams continued to compete in their respective competitions.
-In 2015 the club was not registered in any national competition being considered dissolved.
+In 2015 the club was not registered in any national competition..
+In 2025-2026, they registered in the segunda divisio finishing last.